 North Charleston, South Carolina – The Lowcountry's Greenest City

-SC SC Newsletter SCIWAY News: February 2009 North Charleston Goes Green
+South Carolina SC Newsletter SCIWAY News: February 2009 North Charleston Goes Green

 This article was written by guest author Dan Conover, who gave us a grand tour of North Charleston in January 2009.
 Dan is a writer, illustrator, and technologist who spent 20 years in the newspaper business, 14 of them as a reporter and editor for The Post and Courier of Charleston.